MicrosoftDocs/entra-docs/docs/identity/monitoring-health/tutorial-configure-log-analytics-workspace.md

 - `SigninLogs | summarize NumberOfEntries=count() by bin(TimeGenerated, 1d)`

-Take 5 random entries and project the columns you wish to see in the results:
+Take five random entries and project the columns you wish to see in the results:

 - `SigninLogs | take 5 | project ClientAppUsed, Identity, ConditionalAccessStatus, Status, TimeGenerated `

-Take the top 5 in descending order and project the columns you wish to see
+Take the top 5 in descending order and project the columns you wish to see:

 - `SigninLogs | take 5 | project ClientAppUsed, Identity, ConditionalAccessStatus, Status, TimeGenerated `